Local Regulations

 City Requirements

-- Hazardous Waste Disposal: Specific procedures must be followed for the disposal of hazardous materials, including proper labeling and storage.
+- Permits for Hazardous Waste: Obtain necessary permits for the disposal of hazardous materials, including chemicals and electronic waste.

 State Requirements